Icinga/icinga2/doc/11-icinga2-client.md

 Check Commands, but you should also modify the local configuration inside `commands.conf` for example.

-If you're wondering why you need to keep the same command configuration on the master and remote client: Icinga 2 calculates all required runtime macros used as command arguments on the master and sends that information to the client.
+If you're wondering, why you need to keep the same command configuration on the master and remote client: Icinga 2 calculates all required runtime macros used as command arguments on the master and sends that information to the client.
 In case you want to limit command arguments or handles values in a different manner, you